-Bushfires can occur at any time in Australia, although some regions will be at greatest risk at a specific time of the year.
-It's important to be prepared year round.
+Bushfires can happen at any time in Australia, although some areas will be at higher risk at a specific time of the year.
+It's important to be prepared all year round.

 Am I at risk of a bushfire?

 If you live, work or travel near bushland, grassland or farmland, you could be at risk of a bushfire.
 Even if you aren't that close, you could still be in danger if a fire breaks out, because embers from a bushfire can travel for many kilometres.
-Most houses suffer damage during a fire because embers have travelled from an outbreak elsewhere.
+Many houses suffer damage during a fire because embers have travelled from an outbreak elsewhere.

 It's important to know your level of bushfire risk so you can prepare your property, protect your health and know what to do if a fire starts.
 Your local council or fire service can tell you how bushfire-prone your area is.